 Figure 28: The top 10 flows represented 23 % of all transferees

-Almost two thirds of the persons transferred were adults, almost a quarter were minors and for the remaining 12 % the age group was not reported.
+Almost two-thirds of the persons transferred were adults, almost one-quarter were minors and for the remaining 12 % the age group was not reported.
 There were almost three times more male than female transferees.
 Overall, the patterns for age and sex were very much in line with 2017.
 The number of male and female minors remained remarkably similar, potentially implying that minors in Dublin transfers were largely involved in asylum applications with their families.
 147

 Sex and age groups of Dublin transferees